punctual26/deep-research-mcp/README.md

 ## Features

+- **MCP Integration**: Available as a Model Context Protocol tool for seamless integration with AI agents
 - **Iterative Research**: Performs deep research by iteratively generating search queries, processing results, and diving deeper based on findings
 - **Intelligent Query Generation**: Uses LLMs to generate targeted search queries based on research goals and previous findings
 - **Depth & Breadth Control**: Configurable parameters to control how wide (breadth) and deep (depth) the research goes